|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the espresso vodka, coffee liqueur, and cinnamon syrup (if using).
+In a mixing glass filled with ice, pour the espresso vodka, coffee liqueur, and cinnamon syrup (if using).

 - A number of brands make espresso vodkas.
 A few worth trying are Crater Lake's Hazelnut Espresso, Three Olives Espresso, and Van Gogh's Espresso and Double Espresso.